GameLab-UNIL-EPFL/Lausanne-1830/dialogues/README.md

     </dialogue>
 </scene>
 ```
-> Note that this script is perfectly generic and works with any xml format.
+> Note that this script is perfectly generic and works with any xml format containing the text and option fields.